AVDAIN/AVDAIN/README.md

 <br/>
 <p>

-Please note that all of my personal projects on this account are set to private.
+Please note that all of my personal projects on this account are set to **private**.

    This means that only authorized collaborators can view and contribute to these repositories.